 An individual, or group of individuals, isolated or quarantined may request a hearing in district court contesting the isolation or quarantine BUT this will not stay or enjoin an isolation or quarantine order.
 Upon receipt of a request, the court shall conduct a hearing within 72 hours after receipt of the request.
 While the district courts are currently closed, the Chief Justice’s order has made provisions for the filing and hearing of these appeals.
 See K.S.A.
 65-129c.

 The Riley County Police Department Dispatchers are here to serve you around the clock.
 They are the critical bridge between the public and medical assistance that could save a life.

 Help us ensure they can get help to the people who need it most by only calling 911 for emergencies.

 Apple and the CDC, together with the White House and FEMA, launched a new website with a COVID-19 screening tool to help people protect their health.
 This tool can help you understand what to do next about COVID-19.

 Let’s all look out for each other by knowing our status, trying not to infect others, and reserving care for those in need.

-A screening hotline staffed by medical personnel is available every day from 8:00 a.m. to 10:00 p.m. to provide guidance for anyone who has symptoms.
+A screening hotline staffed by medical personnel is available Monday through Friday from 8:00 a.m. to noon or from 1:00 p.m. to 5:00 p.m. to provide guidance for anyone who has symptoms.
 The screening hotline number is 785-323-6400.

 Masks or face coverings must be worn in any public space in Riley County as of November 24, 2020, per the details of Local Health Order No. 19